Infinixdevs/newb-parallex/README.md

 ## Downloads

-Nightly builds for Android (ESSL), Windows (DX), and iOS (Metal) can be found at the [Discord server](https://discord.gg/newb-community-844591537430069279).
+Downloads can be found found at  [Discord server](https://discord.gg/newb-community-844591537430069279). and some external sources or here on releases

-You can also download from [v15-dev releases](https://github.com/devendrn/newb-x-mcbe/releases/tag/v15-dev)

 <br>